About YWCA Camp Hochelaga

 We truly believe camp is not just a place; it is an incredible opportunity to learn and grow in a protected environment tailored to meet the needs of kids in a fun and safe way with great role models.
 Through a broad array of programs in arts, sports, swimming and boating, nature activities, and longstanding camp traditions, girls ages 6-17 are encouraged to have fun, express themselves, try something new, and create friendships that will last a lifetime.

 Girls and young women benefit from exposure to a wide-range of activities and opportunities.
-Camp Hochalaga’s main program areas and activities are: Arts and Crafts (painting, beading, knitting, tie dye, etc.), Land Sports (tennis, archery, soccer, Frisbee Golf, etc.), Drama (plays, music, dance, etc.), Outdoor Education/Nature (plant identification, wilderness safety, nature crafts, gardening, etc.), Small Craft Boating (sailing, canoeing, and kayaking), Swimming and Leadership (Counselor in Training is for girls who have completed 10th grade).
+Camp Hochalaga’s main program areas and activities are: Arts and Crafts (painting, beading, knitting, tie dye, etc.), Land Sports (tennis, archery, soccer, Frisbee Golf, etc.), Drama (plays, music, dance, etc.), Outdoor Education/Nature (plant identification, wilderness safety, nature crafts, gardening, etc.), Small Craft Boating (sailing, canoeing, and kayaking), Swimming and Leadership (Counselor In Training is for girls who have completed 10th grade).
 In addition, there are special events, banquets, a weekly camper-run newspaper, “The SCAMP,” musical performance, and free time to spend with cabin mates.

 We offer one-week and multi-week sessions, in residential camp and day camp formats.
 There is also a residential "Mini-Camp", for girls who may be new to overnight camp.
 Girls choose programs from a menu of options each week.
-Check out the Residential Activities and Schedule to get ready for your summer of FUN!

 A summer full of kayaking, archery, and goofy camp songs can do more for girls then one might realize.
 Camp engages girls in outdoor physical activities, provides healthy meals, and is supervised by caring adults.
 Current research on youth development and girls' unique needs supports YWCA Camp Hochelaga's core programs.
 We emphasize goals for girls' positive growth, including: